-As at December 31, 2010 and 2011, the Group's financial instruments consisted primarily of cash and bank balances, trade receivables, other receivables, and trade payables.
+As at December 31, 2011 and 2012, the Group's financial instruments consisted primarily of cash and bank balances, trade and other receivables, and trade and other payables.

 (a) Interest rate risk

 The Group's interest rate risk arises from bank deposits placed with financial institutions.
 The Group has no other significant exposure to interest rate risk.